 BeyondTime Posted August 6 5 hours ago, Azurluna said: Also, love your photo of Utena there, she looks pretty and handsome 😄 Same image, but with the flower darkened a bit, and the eyes lightened a bit.
 Utena - Der Rosenkavalier-11023-2.jpg by Cult of Athena, on Flickr 2 The difference between Dollfie Dreams and Heroin?
 Heroin is illegal, Dollfie Dreams probably should be.
 “Empty wallets, full hearts.”
 That’s probably an apt description for the effects of DD addiction Share this post Link to post Share on other sites

 chupakiba Posted August 6 (edited) On 8/6/2024 at 2:09 AM, condogenate said: The processed photos look great!
 Learning photography is a long road—I'm not even there yet and I've been doing it for many years.
 I don't know anything about Darktable, as I actually do use Adobe Photoshop (thank you, university 😘), but if it is anything like it, a very useful tool when editing RAW files is the Histogram.
 If you can find it in your program, it should have two arrows on each side of its screen; if an arrow is white, that means there's lost data, but if a single color shows, only that color has lost data.
 You want to kind of horizontally center everything in the screen, with no colored arrows.
 That means your photo doesn't have any lost data.
 It gives the photo good quality color as well!
 To add a little more to my post about histograms, I did a little demonstration for you!
 Although this is done in Adobe Photoshop, if Darktable is similar, I would be very surprised if it doesn't have the same function!
 I started off with the original image.
 The panel with the red arrow and yellow circle is the Histogram.
 As you can see, the data is cut off for red on the left side (dark).
 The first thing I always do (besides up the vibrance, which I do with all my photos but didn't bother to mark here because it's a aesthetic choice) is move the Exposure slider so where most of the data in the Histogram is centered.
 My original photo was too dark, so I moved the slider a little to the right (light) to brighten the photo a bit.
 In doing so, the data is centered, just like we wanted.
 You don't want to pull it too far though, or you'll make it overexposed (I'll explain later).
 Then I pulled the Contrast slider to the left to make the image less contrasted, which pulled the data even more into the center.
 Notice how, after I had done so, I finally got blank arrows on both sides of the Histogram.
 That means we've got a good exposed photo, but we're not done yet!
 Now it's time to play around with the other sliders in the area!
 Highlights make whites bright, shadows make blacks dark, whites make whites very bright, and blacks make blacks very dark.
 Pulling it to the left makes the colors darker, and pulling to the right makes them brighter.
 You'll have to play around with the sliders a bit to get a completely good-looking photo, but keep it centered and without any colors in the arrows.
 Don't pull the Exposure slider too far to the right (light), otherwise you'll blow out all the colors.
 This is overexposure.
 The white arrow means that the white data was cut off and is no longer usable.
 And the same goes to pulling the Exposure slider too far to the left (dark).
 This is underexposure.
 The black data will be cut off and would be no longer usable.
 You don't want either of these scenarios, because that means you won't be able to do anything with those colors when you're further editing your photos with other sliders.
 I hope I explained the Histogram a little better than in my previous post.
-I apologize for my fairly vague post the first time! 🙂 Edited August 22 by chupakiba 2 1 Sometimes you're Godzilla and sometimes you're Tokyo.
+I apologize for my fairly vague post the first time! 🙂 Edited August 22 by chupakiba 2 1 Assuming you're done, oh shit, I forgot I lose to the sun!
 Share this post Link to post Share on other sites